-Dgraph started in 2016, so it is not a very mature platform and has many minor issues.
-However, the developers are quick to release updates, fixing a lot of issues quickly.
+Dgraph started in 2016, so it is not a mature platform and has some minor issues.
+However, the developers are continually releasing updates, fixing a lot of issues quickly.

 To summarize, there is no perfect system, there is only the most suitable system.
-When we make a technical selection, we mainly see whether its advantages are what we need and whether its defects are acceptable to us.
-Ultimately, we chose Dgraph as our premier graph database, rather than building our own graph database platform based on it, that can be used universally across all departments to meet their respective needs.
+When the KE Holdings team made a technical selection, the goal was to find the required benefits without any deal-breaking defects.
+Ultimately, the team chose Dgraph as its premier graph database, rather than building their own graph database platform based on it.
+Dgraph can be used universally across all departments to meet their respective needs.

-Finally, we will talk briefly about future plans.
-I am mainly responsible for the implementation of the overall search engine platform for KE Holdings.
-The Dgraph implementation is just a portion of the whole search engine system.
-At present, we already have a text retrieval engine based on Elasticsearch and a graph data retrieval engine based on Dgraph, and there will be a vector retrieval engine based on Faiss in the future.
+Pan Gao is primarily responsible for the implementation of the overall search engine platform for KE Holdings.
+The Dgraph implementation was just a portion of the whole search engine system.
+At present, they already have a text retrieval engine based on ES and a graph data retrieval engine based on Dgraph, and there will be a vector retrieval engine based on Faiss in the future.

 The Cloud Search Platform is a business access platform that integrates all the underlying layers: effects platform, algorithm platform, the three retrieval engines (ES, Dgraph, Faiss), and the container platform.
 At the same time, it integrates unified service management capabilities to form a search platform.
 In the future, the business side does not need to care about the underlying database storage, writing and querying any further.
 The search platform will unify the relevant capabilities, and then provide a unified entrance and exit, while ensuring the overall performance and stability, so as to quickly empower the business.
 This will allow the business side to focus more on the high-level strategic planning and business logic.